 Yet, as Ross puts it, “I’m still just helping people who are trying to build great things.”

-For the founder navigating increasingly rapid rounds and attempting to filter through various investors, Ross recommends the rubric of people, firms, and terms — in that order – at the earlier stages of investing.
+For the founder navigating increasingly rapid rounds and attempting to filter through various investors for a perfect investor match, Ross recommends the rubric of people, firms, and terms — in that order – at the earlier stages of investing.

-The people at play are far more important than the broader firm as they will be who you are engaging with on any regular basis.
+The people at play are far more important than the broader firm as they will be the ones you are engaging with on a regular basis.

 Even the specific terms aren’t as meaningful as the direct relationships, he explains, because terms generally tend to collapse in every set of market conditions.

-To ensure founder-investor fit, your best bet is evaluating the individual you’ll be working with, not unlike a hiring scenario.
+To ensure founder-investor fit, your best bet is evaluating the individual you’ll be connecting with, not unlike a hiring scenario.
 Some questions to ask to size them up include:

-All in all, consider your basic personal connection and chemistry with your potential investors.
+All in all, to find the right investor match, consider your basic personal connection and chemistry with your potential investors.

-Regardless, Ross affirms you can effectively gauge someone’s expertise through the quality of the questions they ask in the room and the due diligence they conduct.
+Regardless, Ross affirms that you can effectively gauge a venture capitalist’s or investor’s expertise through the quality of the questions they ask founders in the room and the due diligence they conduct.

 Again, it’s like a sales or hiring flow: The best candidates ask the smartest questions.